substance-labs/universal-deposits/README.md

 Service that monitors and manages Universal Deposits:

 - Monitors token balances in Universal Deposit safes
-- Automatically deploys contracts when needed
+- Automatically deploys contracts when needed (Safe Module Proxy & Logic, Safe Proxy)
 - Executes settlements when tokens are detected
-- Submits CoW Protocol orders for token swaps
-- Configures cross-chain bridges for DLN transfers
+- Detects the settlement status on destination chain

+### @universal-deposits/api

+- API logic for app to interact with
+- Allows users to registers UD address, get quote, get order

 ### @universal-deposits/app